Skip to content

 To gain a deeper understanding of how a stack operates, let's try implementing a stack class ourselves.

-A stack follows the principle of Last-In-First-Out, which means we can only add or remove elements at the top of the stack.
-However, both arrays and linked lists allow adding and removing elements at any position, therefore a stack can be seen as a restricted array or linked list.
-In other words, we can "shield" certain irrelevant operations of an array or linked list, aligning their external behavior with the characteristics of a stack.
+A stack follows the LIFO principle, so we can only add or remove elements at the top.
+However, both arrays and linked lists allow adding and removing elements at any position.
+Therefore, a stack can be viewed as a restricted array or linked list.
+In other words, we can "shield" some irrelevant operations of arrays or linked lists so that their external logic conforms to the characteristics of a stack.

-When implementing a stack using a linked list, we can consider the head node of the list as the top of the stack and the tail node as the bottom of the stack.
+When implementing a stack using a linked list, we can treat the head node of the linked list as the top of the stack and the tail node as the base.

-As shown in Figure 5-2, for the push operation, we simply insert elements at the head of the linked list.
-This method of node insertion is known as "head insertion."
-For the pop operation, we just need to remove the head node from the list.
+As shown in Figure 5-2, for the push operation, we simply insert an element at the head of the linked list.
+This node insertion method is called the "head insertion method."
+For the pop operation, we just need to remove the head node from the linked list.

 linkedlist_stack_push